CorbinIvon/toaster/README.md

 # toaster
+Or is this a pager?
-The toaster allows sending notifications to users on the same network.
+The toaster allows sending notifications to users on the same network!

+# Features
+1. Send notifications to devices on your local network.
+2. Broadcast to all devices.
+3. Receive notifications.

+# To Do
+- [ ] Listen (server)
+- [ ] Send (client)
+  - [ ] Send to single
+  - [ ] Send to multiple

 # Dependencies
 ```pip